 Everywhere we look – on Pinterest, blogs, Instagram, you name it – people are decluttering.
 I’ve seen lists of rooms to in which to attack the clutter or bags piled up boasting another notch in the challenge of getting rid of some obscene amount of things we don’t really need.

 Marie Kondo has undoubtedly made heaps of money with her tactics on purging your home down to the very bare essentials.
-But what does this mean for us homeschoolers?
+But what does this mean for us homeschoolers and our homeschool clutter?
 Aren’t we supposed to have an excess of books and paper and glue sticks?

-I’m usually one to err on the side of minimalist rather than a clutter bug, but rather than going crazy and throwing away 90% of our things, I feel that I’ve found that happy medium between too much clutter and too much rigidity in our home, and here’s why I think you should rethink the amount of clutter you’re allowing in your home without going too crazy.
+I’m usually one to err on the side of minimalist rather than a clutter bug.
+But rather than going crazy and throwing away 90% of our things, I’ve found a happy medium between too much clutter and too much rigidity in our home.
+Here’s why you should rethink the amount of clutter you’re allowing in your home without going too crazy.

 Clutter leads to loss of time

 How many times do we spend an extra 40 minutes searching for a lost math book or looking for the pencil sharpener?
 Probably lots and I’m guilty too.

 With four kids that are always home and doing things, I don’t think there will ever be a time in the next 15 years that my house isn’t somewhat cluttered or messy.
 But excessive clutter steals our time.

 When things start to get really cluttered around here, I find myself moving a lot of piles and “losing” a lot more stuff.
 When paper clutter is at a minimum, and the kids’ rooms are not overflowing with unnecessary stuff, we spend a lot less time searching for things!

 Clutter leads to overspending